GuOrg/Gu.Roslyn.Asserts/README.md

 ## IgnoredErrorsAttribute

-For globally ignoring compiler warnings and errors introduced by code fixes when calling calling AnalyzerAssert.CodeFix and AnalyzerAssert.FixAll.
+For globally ignoring compiler warnings and errors introduced by code fixes when calling calling RoslynAssert.CodeFix and RoslynAssert.FixAll.

 ```c#
 [assembly: IgnoredErrors("CS1569", ...)]